St. Clair's defeat: Command structure

 The different nations were grouped by similar language groups in a crescent-shaped formation at the start of the battle.
 Little Turtle of the Miamis, Blue Jacket of the Shawnee, with Buckongahelas and Captain Pipe of the Lenape formed the center.
 Egushawa was among the leaders of the Ottawa, Potawatomi, and Ojibwe units to the left.
-Tarhe and Simon Girty were among the leaders of the Wyandot, Mingo and Cherokee units that formed the right horn of the crescent.
+Tarhe and Simon Girty were among the leaders of the Wyandot, Mingo, and Cherokee units that formed the right horn of the crescent.

+In addition, two British officers from the 24th Regiment (2nd Warwickshire) Regiment of Foot were on hand to observe.

 The United States command structure was as follows: